-- National Laws - 18.
-1945 Constitution.
-The existence of adat communities is recognized in the Constitution. namely in Article 18 and its Explanatory Memorandum.
-It states that in regulating a selfgoverning region and adat communities, government needs to respect the ancestral rights of those territories.
+- 18. 1945 Constitution.
+The existence of customary law communities (also known as "adat communities" in Indonesia) is recognized in the Constitution, namely in Article 18 and its Explanatory Memorandum.
+It states that in regulating a self-governing region and adat communities, government needs to respect the ancestral rights of those territories.
 After amendments, recognition of the existence of adat communities was provided in Article 18 B Para.
 2 (concerning "adat law community" and regional government) and Article 28 I Para.
-3 ("traditional community" and Human Rights). - Act No. 5 of 1960 concerning Basic Regulations on Agrarian Principles (or Basic Agrarian Law).
+3 ("traditional community" and Human Rights). - 19.
+Act No. 5 of 1960 concerning Basic Regulations on Agrarian Principles (or Basic Agrarian Law).
 Article 2 Para.
 4, Article 3, and Article 5 provide general principles that accommodate recognition of adat communities, ulayat land rights, and adat laws.
-In later developments BAL recognition of adat law is straightforwardly tied to "national interest". - 1967 Forestry Acts (Act No. 5 of 1967 and Act No. 41 of 1999).
+In later developments BAL recognition of adat law is straightforwardly tied to "national interest". - 20.
+Forestry Acts (Act No. 5 of 1967 and Act No. 41 of 1999).
 The Act divides the forest area into two categories, namely, state forest and proprietary forest.
 State forest is defined as forest growing on land not covered by any proprietary rights.
 Included in the category of state forest is ulayat or adat forest.
 Proprietary forest is forest growing on land covered by proprietary rights.
-By including ulayat forest as state forest, this Act ignores ulayat rights of adat communities over their forest area. - The Forestry Law of 1999 underwent scrutiny whereby the constitutional court in 21.
-Indonesia in 2013 resolved a major ambiguity in Article 1 of the Forestry Law and ruled that the word "state" should be scrapped in the provision: customary forests are state forests located in the areas of customary communities.
+By including ulayat forest as state forest, this Act ignores ulayat rights of adat communities over their forest area. - 21.
+The Forestry Law of 1999 underwent scrutiny whereby the constitutional court in Indonesia in 2013 resolved a major ambiguity in Article 1 of the Forestry Law and ruled that the word "state" should be scrapped in the provision: customary forests are state forests located in the areas of customary communities.
 Article 5 of the same law was revised to also show that state forest does not include customary forest.
-The ruling was made in favor of a petition filed by Indonesia's national indigenous peoples' alliance, AMAN (Aliansi Masyarakat Adat Nusantara) in March 2012. - 22.
+The ruling was made in favor of a petition filed by Indonesia's national indigenous peoples' alliance, AMAN (Aliansi Masyarakat Adat Nusantara)7 in March 2012. - 22.
 Act No. 5 of 1990 concerning the Conservation of Biological Resources and the Ecosystem.
 This Act, also using the eminent domain or right of control by the State as a legal base, places the State (Government) in the central position to manage protected areas (articles 16 and 34).
-In this capacity, the Government is to direct and motivate people to participate in the conservation of biological resources (Article 37 Para.1). - Act No. 25.
-By 2000, Act No. 25 concerning the National Development Program 23.
-(Program Pembangunan Nasional; PROPENAS), stresses that the legal system for management of natural resources must have the perspectives of sustainability, respect for human rights, democracy, gender equality, and good governance.
-It asserts the importance of active participation of communities in making use of, access to, and controlling the use of, natural resources in the framework of protecting public rights and rights of adat communities (Annex Chapter X). - .
-Act No. 32/2004 concerning Local Government establishes state respect of customary and traditional rights and laws, devolves authority to village or customary governance systems and empowers them to promulgate customary village rules that may affect projects e.g. levying land transaction tax.
+In this capacity, the Government is to direct and motivate people to participate in the conservation of biological resources (Article 37 Para.1). - 23.
+Act No. 25.
+By 2000, Act No. 25 concerning the National Development Program (Program Pembangunan Nasional; PROPENAS), stresses that the legal system for management of natural resources must have the perspectives of sustainability, respect for human rights, democracy, gender equality, and good governance.
+It asserts the importance of active participation of communities in making use of, access to, and in controlling the use of, natural resources in the framework of protecting public rights and rights of adat communities (Annex Chapter X).